teamKiwi/umap2017/README.md

 To acknowledge use of the dataset in publications, please cite the following paper:

 A. L'Huillier,  S. Castagnos and A. Boyer 2017.
 Are item attributes relevant for context elicitation?
-(December 2017)
+(February 2017)